jlumijarvi/mysql-replication-docker/README.md

 sudo nano /etc/mysql/mysql.conf.d/mysqld.cnf
 ```

-Replace the bind address with the IP address of the server.
+Replace the bind address with the public IP address of the server.
 In local environments it can be left as 127.0.0.1.

 ```
 bind-address            = 127.0.0.1